WASdev/azure.websphere-traditional.cluster/docs/howto-update-for-was-fixpack.md

        * Scroll to the bottom of the page
        * Click `Save draft`
        * Click `Review and publish`
+       * In the "Notes for certification" section enter the `Package ARM` URL
        * Click `Publish`

    Note: Currently Graham Charters has privilege to update the solution in marketplace, contact him for more information.